 Wisdom of the Navy

-One of the most accurate things I read about Norman Wisdom and his brand of chaos comedy was that whilst it is hard not to like the innocent humour of Norman he is an acquired taste.
-It is something which I have realised in every one of his movies which I have watched as whilst I always start loving the impish charm and slapstick of Norman there always comes a point where it begins to get too samey and I need something else to split it up.
-It is unsurprisingly the issue I have with "The Bulldog Breed" as once again the movie is understandably little more than a vehicle for Norman Wisdom's comedic talents but a lot of the humour feels like you saw him do the same gag in the previous movie.
+One of the most accurate things I read about Norman Wisdom and his brand of comedy was that whilst it is hard not to like the innocent humour of Norman he is also an acquired taste.
+It is something which I have realised in every time I watch one of Norman Widom's movies as whilst I always start loving the impish charm and slapstick of Norman there always comes a point where it begins to get too samey and I need something else to bring some variety.
+It is unsurprisingly the issue I have with "The Bulldog Breed" as once again the movie is expectedly little more than a vehicle for Norman Wisdom's comedic talents but a lot of the humour feels like you saw him do the same gag in the previous movie and the one before that.
 As such when he boards the ship it isn't a surprise when he trips or is jokey with a commander rather than standing to order.
-As such whilst we have this storyline about Norman being picked to man a rocket it is all about the charm and comedy of Norman.
+As such whilst "The Bulldog Breed" has this storyline about Norman being picked to man an idiot proof rocket it is all about the charm and comedy of Norman Wisdom being Norman Wisdom.

 What this all boils down to is that "The Bulldog Breed" will certainly be a lot of fun for Norman Wisdom fans but equally having the same issues which all of his movies had which is too end up being samey due to the familiarity of the humour with the usual selection of comedy trips and gurns on display.